Introduction to Climate Modeling

 warming water, and evaporation

-- the quantity of energy being radiated back into space
+- the quantity of energy being radiated back into space; especially at

 - the quantity of energy temporarily released by: freezing water, and